FortiGate

 ===========================================================================

-Whichever address or FQDN is added to the firewall policy of the SSL VPN IPv4 policy that route will get installed in the routing table of the PC only need to Keep Split Tunneling routing address blank in the SSL VPN portal.
+Whichever address or FQDN is added to the firewall policy of the SSL VPN IPv4 policy that route will get installed in the routing table of the PC it is only needed to keep the Split Tunneling routing address blank in the SSL VPN portal.

 Network Destination Netmask Gateway Interface Metric